-- 1. Sponge material

-- 2. Air filter element frame

-- 8. Wash the sponge material gently but thoroughly in solvent.
+- 1. Sponge material - 2.
+Air filter element frame - 8.
+Wash the sponge material gently but thoroughly in solvent.
+WARNING!
 Always use parts cleaning solvent to clean the sponge material.
 Never use low-flash-point solvents or gasoline to clean the sponge material because the engine could catch fire or explode.

-9. Squeeze the excess solvent out of the sponge material and let it dry.

-Do not twist the sponge material when squeezing it.
+[EWB01941] - Squeeze the excess solvent out of the sponge material and let it dry.
+NOTICE: Do not twist the sponge material when squeezing it.
+[ECB00441]

 - 10. Check the sponge material and replace it if damaged. - 11.
-Apply a quality foam air filter oil to the sponge material.
+Apply Yamaha foam air filter oil or other quality foam air filter oil to the sponge material.